 Milan's timeless fashion icons share what style means to them

-From the models on the runways to the influencers in the front rows, it's easy to assume that Milan's fashion scene is solely the domain of the young.
+From models on the runways to the influencers in the front rows, it's easy to assume that Milan's fashion scene is solely the domain of the young.

 In fact, some of the city's most stylish residents are fashion veterans, with a timeless sense of style that extends beyond the whims of fashion week.